Skip to content

 • Custom - Add your own organization-specific destinations

-Device Management
+Device management

-• Monitor status - Track which devices are online based on heartbeat activity
+• Monitor status - Track which devices are online based on heartbeat

-License Enforcement
+License enforcement

-When a license expires or is revoked:
+When a license expires or is revoked

 • The admin server stops its local proxy